Internal and External Conflict: Why Your Story Needs Both (and How to Do Them Well)

 Conflict strengthens your characters, deepens your plot, and drives your story forward.
 Using both external and internal conflict well means you’ll craft a gripping story that draws readers in and keeps them hooked … right until the end.

 Want more tips on writing fiction?
 Make sure you join the (free!)
 Aliventures email list.
-You’ll get my weekly newsletter emails (which cover fiction plus a range of other writing-related topics), blog posts straight to your inbox, and a couple of exclusive mini-ebooks to help you make more time for your writing.
+You’ll get my weekly newsletter emails (which cover fiction plus a range of other writing-related topics), blog posts straight to your inbox, and three exclusive mini-ebooks about writing.

 About